 William P. was an educated man in knowing how to read and write and was trained by his father in the Coopers Trade (the making of wooden barrels).
 He had a thirst for knowledge and energy abound.
 Once realizing his place was on the land William P. left the sea to farm the land offered in the Elgin settlement. and became the 2nd Post Master of the settlement.

 Additionally, he was the librarian of the school and the Secretary for the B.M.E.
 Choir.

-As 1870’s approached, William P. Walker met and married Sarah Kersey they were living and farming just outside of Brownville, Nebraska on land he awarded back in 1860 (under the Script Warren Act of 1855) and they ultimately had six children.
+As 1870’s approached, William P. Walker met and married Sarah Kersey they were living and farming just outside of Brownville, Nebraska on land he awarded back in 1860 (under the Script Warren Act of 1855) and eventually Willam and Sarah had six children.

 The William King Riley family had also left Buxton for homesteading in Nebraska around the same time.
 (See the file on the “Riley Family”) The Buxton Liberty Bell